Hotels in Japan

 Olivia Sanders – February 2023

-I tried a capsule-style hotel with an onsen, just like the files described.
-It felt unusual at first but ended up being one of the funniest parts of my trip.
-Very cheap, very clean, but with no privacy at all.
+I tried a capsule-style hotel with an onsen.
+It felt unusual at first but ended up being a unique experience.
+Very inexpensive and very clean, though with no privacy.
 It’s not suitable for more than one night or for families with young children.

 Michael Jensen – November 2024